vinayaka-suryanarayana/ubiquitous-invention/README.md

 python -m geoloc_util --locations "Los Angeles, CA" "98115"
 ```

-This command will return the weather data for Los Angeles, CA, and the zip code 98115.
+This command will return the city data for Los Angeles, CA, and the zip code 98115.

 ## Function Call Flow